 - Market Cap: $12.3B

 Algonquin Power & Utilities Corp is a conglomerate that operates across multiple sectors in North America.
-Through subsidiaries, Algonquin operates water, natural gas, electricity utilities across 12 US states and 1 Canadian province.
+Through subsidiaries, Algonquin operates water, natural gas, and electricity utilities across 12 US states and 1 Canadian province.

 These operations provide water, electricity, and natural gas to over 1 million customers in North America.